Lokathor/imagine/README.md

 # imagine

-Project Goals:
+## Goals

 * To provide image format **decoders** for various image formats:
-  * Decoders should be *possible* to use without the library doing any allocation (the user provides any necessary buffers).
+  * Decoders should be *possible* to use without `imagine` doing any allocation (the user provides any necessary buffers).
-  * Decoders should be *simple* to use when the library is allowed to allocate for you.
+  * Decoders should be *simple* to use when `imagine` is allowed to allocate for you.
 Functions to "just get me the RGBA8 pixels", and things like that.
 * To provide image format **encoders** for various image formats:
-  * Depending on format, a low-compression or no-compression encoder will likely be available even without the library being allowed to allocate.
+  * Depending on format, a low-compression or no-compression encoder will likely be available even without `imagine` being allowed to allocate.
-  * Depending on format, a good compressor will be available when the library is allowed to allocate.
+  * Depending on format, a good compressor will be available when `imagine` is allowed to allocate.

-Project Status:
+## Status

-* `png` can be decoded properly without allocating.
+* `png` and `bmp` can both be decoded properly without `imagine` allocating.
 The "simple" API for doing so is not yet developed.
-See the `demo` example for how to do it yourself.
+This means that currently you need quite a bit of knowledge about the details of each format to actually decode an image.
+See the `demo` example if you want to try and understand how things work (though the `demo` doesn't yet handle all cases either...).
 * Changes are expected to break things in upcoming versions!
+We're `0.0.z` for a reason.

+There's many places for improvement, file PRs if you like!